betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 ### Author bio

 Roger A. Rubio has been an employee of Sandia National Laboratories for 5 years.
-He holds a Bachelor's of Science in Computer Engineering, has 25 years of experience as a Software Engineer, and 8 years experience as a Scrum Master.
+He holds a Bachelor of Science in Computer Engineering, has 25 years of experience as a Software Engineer, and 8 year’s experience as a Scrum Master.
 Roger has worked for large corporations, government organizations, as well as small businesses.
 His primary expertise is in engineering web applications from the ground up, and has experience with monolithic, modular, and microservices-based software applications.
 He currently works in the CompSim group with the Advanced Simulation & Computing (ASC) program, which provides trustworthy scientific software to both government and strategic partners.
 He is a huge movie buff, and loves music, reading, and spicy (hot) food.

 <!---
 Publish: Yes